aleshaleksey/TGWM/README.md

 and then uses this battle record to make a decision.
 Currenly the algorithm probability tables of actions and consequences, and uses them to decide the best action.
 As a back up uses a cause-effect algorithm, however this currently has some "bugs" related to healing spells.
 If the "statistics are weak" it will resort to the first two methods.
 Currently this approach is problematic for battles which aren't one-on-one, and where there is a small chance of winning or losing.
 In fact it's problematic in general and needs work.
+It should be noted that obviously it's not a computationally efficient "AI" for a computer game.
+The idea in using this is to use the game as a machine learning platform (I will work on this more once the rest of the game is written).

 Notes on compiling
 ------------------